OpenHFT/Chronicle-Map/spec/README.md

  - To provide the ability to write a Chronicle Map implementation in a non-JVM language e.g. C, C++, C#, or Go.
-As Chronicle Map is designed for concurrent inter-process access, performance-critical operations on a Chronicle Map instance could be done from a C++ process, while a concurrent process running the Java implementation is doing some duty tasks such as backup to a rational database.
+As Chronicle Map is designed for concurrent inter-process access, performance-critical operations on a Chronicle Map store could be done from a C++ process, while a concurrent process running the Java implementation is doing some duty tasks such as backup to a rational database.

  - This specification is the source of truth to reason about the Chronicle Map data store behaviour